Eliminating higher-multiplicity intersections in the metastable dimension range: Proof of the Metastable Local Disjunction Theorem

-Let us check the property (\ref{l:ldmin}.4) for $g$.
-The self-transversality of $f|_{N_{r-1}}$, the transversality of $f|_{N_{r-1}}$ to $f|_{N_r}$, and the hypothesis on $\Sigma(f|_{N_r})$ imply that $\Sigma(g|_M)$ is the image of a self-transverse immersion of disjoint union of manifolds of dimensions at most
+Let us check that $g$ is a $(n_r+n_{r-1}-d-w-3)$-frimmersion.
+Clearly, $g|_M$ is proper, so $g$ is proper.
+Since the restrictions of $f$ to the components are framed immersions transverse to each other, we obtain that $M$ is a manifold, and $g|_M$ is a framed immersion transverse to $f|_{N_-}$.
+Thus the restrictions of $g$ to the components are transverse to each other.
+The map $f|_{N_{r-1}}$ self-transverse, and $f|_{N_{r-1}}$ is transverse to $f|_{N_r}$.
+This and the hypothesis on $S(f|_{N_r})$ imply that $S(g|_M)$ is the image of a self-transverse immersion of a finite disjoint union of manifolds, having dimensions at most

 where the latter equality follows from $d\ge n_r+w+3$.